-This completes your introduction to the 68020/030 debugger.
-You have used many features of the debugger.
+This completes your introduction to the debugger.
 For additional information on performing tasks with the debugger, refer to the "User's Guide" part of this manual.
 For more detailed information on debugger commands, error messages, and so on, refer to the "Reference" part of this manual.
 Chapter 2: Getting Started with the Standard Interface To end the debugging session